nara9709/Shopping_list/README.md

 - How to create an element dynamically using user's input data and append them
 - How to call datasets and use them to match with click event</i>

-- If you wnat to read<a href="https://medium.com/@worldkr19/dfs-e75b7e20dd8a" target="blank"> 'What I felt through this project'</a> please visit this web page
+- If you wnat to read<a href="https://medium.com/@worldkr19/dfs-e75b7e20dd8a" target="_blank"> 'What I felt through this project'</a> please visit this web page

 <br>
 <br>